 The dual jewels of the Emerald Necklace, the city’s historic park system, perfectly reflect the vision of venerated landscape architect Frederick Law Olmsted.
-The Public Garden is America’s first botanical garden and a Paris park in miniature, with pathways designed for promenading, formal flower beds and a petite lagoon fringed with weeping willows and crossed by a wrought-iron bridge.
-The waterfowl-shaped Swan Boats, introduced in 1877, are adored by children as well as adults and attract long lines the moment they reopen in April.
-Across Beacon Street is the Boston Common, long ago a dangerous locale, now a lunchtime hangout for students, families and downtown office workers.
-Depending on the season, you can ice-skate on the Frog Pond, play softball or tennis, or simply lounge with a book on one of the grassy knolls, the majestic State House behind you.
+The Public Garden - America’s first botanical garden - is a lovely place to stroll, with pathways designed for promenading.
+The seasonal, waterfowl-shaped Swan Boats, introduced in 1877, are adored by children as well as adults.
+Across Beacon Street is the Boston Common, where, depending on the season, you can ice-skate on the Frog Pond, play softball or tennis, or simply lounge with a book on one of the grassy knolls, the majestic State House behind you.

-The arboretum, one of the world’s leading centres for plant study, was established in 1872.
-In a beautiful, 265-acre park setting, this living museum is administered by Harvard University.
-Open to the public, it provides the opportunity to see more than 7,000 specimens of trees and plants from around the world.
-Free guided tours are available on designated days throughout the year—phone for details.
-In May, Lilac Sunday is a day-long celebration of the fragrant, flowering shrub.
+The arboretum, one of the world’s leading centers for plant study, was established in 1872.
+In a beautiful, sprawling park setting, this living museum is administered by Harvard University.
+Open to the public, it provides the opportunity to see more than thousands of specimens of trees and plants from around the world.
+Free guided tours are available on designated days throughout the year—contact for details.

-This extremely child-friendly museum is committed to providing an interactive and educational experience, making science accessible through a wealth of hands-on activities and engaging exhibits.
-Highlights include the Thomson Theater of Electricity, which houses a giant Van de Graaf generator, providing a safe way to experience a dramatic lightning storm at close range; the domed Mugar Omni Theater for IMAX movies; and the new Butterfly Garden conservatory.
-At the multimedia Charles Hayden Planetarium, the Zeiss Star Projector reproduces a realistic night sky.
-There’s an enormous gift shop, a decent café courtesy of celebrity chef Wolfgang Puck and a spectacular view of the river to admire from the vast windows at the back of the museum.
+This kid-friendly museum is committed to providing an interactive and educational experience, making science accessible through a wealth of hands-on activities and engaging exhibits.
+Highlights include the domed Mugar Omni Theater for IMAX movies and the multimedia Charles Hayden Planetarium.
+There’s an enormous gift shop, a café courtesy of celebrity chef Wolfgang Puck, and a spectacular view of the river to admire from the vast windows at the back of the museum.